anvilproject/anvil-portal/content/ncpi/ncpi.md

 The NIH Cloud Platform Interoperability Effort (NCPI) was created as an outcome of the NIH Workshop on Cloud-Based Platforms Interoperability held at RENCI on October 3-4th, 2019 to facilitate interoperability among the genomic analysis platforms established by the NCI, NHGRI, NHLBI and the NIH Common Fund.

-The NCPI's current member platforms are:
+The NCPI's current participating platforms are:

 * [AnVIL](https://anvilproject.org),
 * [BioData Catalyst](https://biodatacatalyst.nhlbi.nih.gov),